 For the best photos, you should be here at sunrise, sunset and golden hour.
 If you’re here in the autumn, then sunset is amazing due to the ‘Burning Dolomites’ phenomenon, where the mountains turn red in the light of the setting sun.

-You’ll need to hike up here from below the Auronzo toll gate for sunrise unless you’re staying at a rifugio or in a campervan at the Auronzo parking area.
-Be really careful if you’re attempting this hike in the dark and be sure to have a headtorch in the evening too.
+In autumn and spring, you’ll need to hike up here from below the Auronzo toll gate for sunrise unless you’re staying at a rifugio or in a campervan at the Auronzo parking area.
+Be really careful if you’re attempting this hike in the dark, and be sure to have a headtorch in the evening too.

 Photography hints and tips for Cadini di Misurina